-In order to do this, we present a case study of a global sensitivity analysis of a model describing the cascade of reactive forms of nitrogen ($N_r$) at the landscape scale, where we evaluate the impact of the spatial resolution of the model, the physical features of the landscape and the agricultural management procedures, on several spatially-distributed outcomes describing the nitrogen cycle, such as the amount of ammonium and nitrate fixation and assimilation, the atmospheric emissions or the amount of nitrogen released in the catchment discharge.
+To this end, we used the study case of a small theoretical landscape of a few tens of square meters, on which we applied a model describing the cascade of the reactive forms of nitrogen ($N_r$) in landscapes.
+The sensitivity analysis of the model was carried out by evaluating the effects of various types of input factors ($i.e.$ the spatial resolution of the model, biophysical features of the landscape, agricultural management practices) on several spatially-distributed outputs describing the nitrogen cascade and $N_r$ losses in the environment ($e.g.$ soil ammonium and nitrate amounts and concentrations, emissions of nitrogen oxides and ammonia from the soil to the air, ammonium and nitrate discharge at the catchment outlet).